maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 CSS selectors are one way we can access elements on a web page.
 For example, we see there is a button, but we need to be more specific for automation purposes on how the program we are creating would know to press exactly that button.

-For various Playweight library methods, we need to tell what locator to use for an element:
+For various Playwright library methods, we need to tell what locator to use for an element:

 ```
 page.click("#TheOnlyButton")